vtexdocs/help-center-content/docs/announcements/en/integration-methods-with-the-catalog-through-web-service-will-be.md

 ---
-title: Integration methods with the catalog through Web Service will be discontinued
+title: "Integration methods with the catalog through Web Service will be discontinued"
 id: 1GmJhvCNvKAYWwwIEeyOey
 status: PUBLISHED
 createdAt: 2018-08-21T22:22:45.403Z